How do you say goodbye to your family for the last time?

 For this book is the story of a family preparing for the unknown, a life with one of them gone!

-Peg and Max were wonderful characters, they added some light release to an emotional time but that being said, on several occasions, Peg was the reason I was sobbing.
+Peg and Max were wonderful characters.
+They added some light release to an emotional time.
+Although on several occasions, Peg was the reason I was sobbing.

 Expect to cry, expect a journey but most of all expect a book that will have you saying ‘Without a doubt, I will remember you!